-Seychelles Medical Insurance
+Seychelles Health Insurance

 Outbreaks of the bacterial disease, Leptospirosis, continues to be reported throughout the Republic of Seychelles.
 Leptospirosis is usually transmitted through contact with water, wet soil, or vegetation that has been contaminated by the urine of animals infected with the bacteria leptospira.
-Symptoms range from fever, vomiting, diarrhea and in severe cases can lead to hemorrhage and death.
-Immediate medical attention is required to treat the condition and prevent fatality.
+Symptoms range from fever, vomiting, diarrhea, and in severe cases can lead to hemorrhage and death.
+Immediate medical attention is required to treat the condition and prevent a fatality.

 There are reports of mosquito-borne viruses including chikungunya and yellow fever throughout Seychelles.
-Travelers diarrhea is also very common, particularly among foreign visitors.
-Expats need to exercise caution by wearing insect repellent and wearing long sleeved clothing to assist in protection against mosquito bites.
+Travelers' diarrhea is also very common, particularly among foreign visitors.
+Expats need to exercise caution by wearing insect repellent and wearing long-sleeved clothing to assist in protection against mosquito bites.
 Expats should wash raw vegetables and fruit before eating.
 Children are susceptible to rapid dehydration, therefore medical attention should be sought immediately to prevent potential deterioration.

 The Seychelles Government requires all individuals to present a validated International Certificate of Vaccination if they have traveled to a country where yellow fever is prevalent.
 No other vaccination is mandatory, however protection against typhoid, measles, and DPT (diphtheria, pertussis, tetanus) is recommended for individuals visiting Seychelles.